Assorted orange pumpkins sit on the ground at a market

 Chef Keiry knows this well and chose to use a sugar pie pumpkin in her recipe.
 She roasted the pumpkin with cinnamon and vanilla extract and then later blended it into a puree.

 “The texture of your pumpkin puree will depend on the type of pumpkin you use,” Chef Keiry says.
-“Smaller, denser pumpkins like sugar pie, butternut squash, and Dickinson are ideal for this recipe.
+“Smaller, denser pumpkins like sugar pie and butternut squash are ideal for this recipe.
 If you're using a different type of pumpkin, you may need to adjust the liquid in your recipe.
 Some pumpkins may have more moisture based on their size and ripeness.”

 Chef Keiry’s take on pumpkin bread has a beautiful cinnamon swirl layered throughout the loaf.
 The maple pecan streusel topping adds a delightful texture and takes this treat to the next level and making it a perfect Thanksgiving dessert.